Skip to content

 Introduction

-In software engineering, profiling ("program profiling", "software profiling") is a form of dynamic program analysis that measures, for example, the space (memory) or time complexity of a program, the usage of particular instructions, or the frequency and duration of function calls.
+In software engineering, profiling is a form of dynamic program analysis that measures, for example, the space (memory) or time complexity of a program, the usage of particular instructions, or the frequency and duration of function calls.
 Most commonly, profiling information serves to aid program optimization.

-Profiling is achieved by instrumenting either the program source code or its binary executable form using a tool called a profiler (or code profiler).
-Profilers may use a number of different techniques, such as event-based, statistical, instrumented, and simulation methods.
+Profiling is achieved by instrumenting either the program's source code or its binary executable with a tool called a profiler (or code profiler).
+Profilers may use a number of different techniques, such as event-based, statistical, instrumentation-based, and simulation methods.

-A set of timers has been implemented directly in the trac tool.
-Next to the runtime for different parts of the code, also estimates of the memory needs and the problem size are reported.
+A set of timers has been directly implemented in the trac tool.
+In addition to the runtime for different parts of the code, estimates of memory usage and problem size are also reported.

 SIZE_NP = 10000